At Voice of America, a sweeping ouster of Trump officials on Biden’s first full day

 The federal government spends $637 million annually to support the five news networks — VOA, Radio Free Europe/Radio Liberty, Middle East Broadcasting, the Office of Cuba Broadcasting and Radio Free Asia.
 The agencies were established by Congress as an extension of American “soft power,” although the news and commentary they produce is by regulation independent of government or political control.

-Voice of America alone broadcasts in 47 different languages, primarily in countries where where press freedom is limited or nonexistent.
+Voice of America alone broadcasts in 47 different languages, primarily in countries where press freedom is limited or nonexistent.

-One of Biden’s first moves on Wednesday was to seek the resignation of Pack, a Trump appointee who created a trail of scandal, lawsuits and acrimony in the eight months since he became chief executive of the news organizations’ parent, the U.S. Agency for Global Media.
+One of Biden’s first moves Wednesday was to seek the resignation of Pack, a Trump appointee who created a trail of scandal, lawsuits and acrimony in the eight months since he became chief executive of the news organizations’ parent, the U.S. Agency for Global Media.

 Biden named Kelu Chao, a journalist who has worked at VOA for nearly 40 years, as Pack’s interim replacement.
 (The Senate must confirm the agency’s permanent chief executive.)
 And Chao, in turn, dismissed VOA’s director and deputy director, Robert Reilly and Elizabeth Robbins on Thursday, both of whom had been appointed by Pack only last month.
 Chao named Yolanda Lopez, another longtime VOA journalist, as acting director.